Share this Post

 As the saying goes, “You don’t know what you don’t know.”
 But even then, I knew something wasn’t right.
 I can recall standing on a stage, singing to thousands of people, but feeling alone and unhappy.
 No matter my level of success, I always felt a deep sense of despair and unworthiness.

 Gratefully, I have been saved many times by God’s love and mercy.
 I have been blessed with little miracles, disguised as life lessons.
-I’ve shared many of them in this book, but none of them alone was a defining moment.
+I’ve shared many of them in my book, “Live, Learn, Grow,” but none of them alone was a defining moment.

 God does everything in his time, so I guess he was just working on me at His own pace.
 I also believe God helps those who help themselves.
 I know I’ve got to do the hard work.